CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: Delete task

+**MSS**

+1. User requests to delete task(s).
+2. User enters the indexes of the task that are shown in the UI list
+3.	taskBook performs delete operation for each task
+4.	taskBook removes the deleted tasks from the UI list and shows the success message Case Close

+**Extensions**

+2a.
+User enters incorrect index.
+Â·	taskBook provides feedback that the index is invalid

 #### Use case: Add a task

 **MSS**

 1. User requests to add a task.
-2. User enters the task description (name, tags, venue(optional), date, whether to pin task (optional), priority level (Optional - default: medium))
+2. User enters the task description name (compulsory), tags, venue, date, whether to pin task, priority level (default: medium)
 3.	taskBook saves the task details
 4.	taskBook displays task on task board (that is sorted according to deadline) with some important details (name, tags) Case Close